sta/websocket-sharp/README.md

 }
 ```

-And if you would like to get each value of the Origin header and cookies, you should access each of the `WebSocketBehavior.Context.Origin` and `WebSocketBehavior.Context.CookieCollection` properties.
+If you would like to get the value of the Origin header included in a handshake request, you should access the `WebSocketBehavior.Context.Origin` property.

+If you would like to get the cookies included in a handshake request, you should access the `WebSocketBehavior.Context.CookieCollection` property.

-And also if you would like to validate the Origin header, cookies, or both included in a handshake request, you should set each validation with your `WebSocketBehavior`, for example, by using the `WebSocketServer.AddWebSocketService<TBehavior> (string, Func<TBehavior>)` method with initializing, such as the following.
+And if you would like to validate the Origin header, cookies, or both, you should set each validation for it with your `WebSocketBehavior`, for example, by using the `WebSocketServer.AddWebSocketService<TBehavior> (string, Func<TBehavior>)` method with initializing, such as the following.

 ```csharp
 wssv.AddWebSocketService<Chat> (